ekreative/symfony-chef/README.md

   * `scheduler_bin` - location of scheduler command, default `bin/resque_scheduler`
   * `redis.host` - redis host name, default `localhost`
   * `redis.port` - redis port, default `6379`
+  * `app_include` - defaults to `app/bootstrap.php.cache` to make sure annotations are loaded an improve load time
 * `aliases` - a set of aliases that you want to setup in your virtual host

 Sample: